codemagic-ci-cd/cli-tools/docs/app-store-connect/builds/submit-to-app-store.md

 Alphanumeric ID value of the Build
 ### Optional arguments for action `submit-to-app-store`

+##### `--max-build-processing-wait, -w=MAX_BUILD_PROCESSING_WAIT`

+Maximum amount of minutes to wait for the freshly uploaded build to be processed by Apple and retry submitting the build for (beta) review.
+Works in conjunction with TestFlight beta review submission, or App Store review submission and operations that depend on either one of those.
+If the processing is not finished within the specified timeframe, further submission will be terminated.
+Waiting will be skipped if the value is set to 0, further actions might fail if the build is not processed yet.
+If not given, the value will be checked from the environment variable `APP_STORE_CONNECT_MAX_BUILD_PROCESSING_WAIT`.
+[Default: 20]
+##### `--app-store-version-info, -vi=APP_STORE_VERSION_INFO`

+General App information and version release options for App Store version submission as a JSON encoded object.
+Alternative to individually defining `--platform`, `--copyright`, `--earliest-release-date`, `--release-type` and `--version-string`.
+For example, `{"platform": "IOS", "copyright": "2008 Acme Inc.", "version_string": "1.0.8", "release_type": "SCHEDULED", "earliest_release_date": "2021-11-10T14:00:00+00:00"}`.
+Definitions from the JSON will be overridden by dedicated CLI options if provided.
+If not given, the value will be checked from the environment variable `APP_STORE_CONNECT_APP_STORE_VERSION_INFO`.
+Alternatively to entering `APP_STORE_VERSION_INFO` in plaintext, it may also be specified using the `@env:` prefix followed by an environment variable name, or the `@file:` prefix followed by a path to the file containing the value.
+Example: `@env:<variable>` uses the value in the environment variable named `<variable>`, and `@file:<file_path>` uses the value from the file at `<file_path>`.
 ##### `--copyright=COPYRIGHT`

-The name of the person or entity that owns the exclusive rights to your app, preceded by the year the rights were obtained (for example, "2008 Acme Inc.").
+The name of the person or entity that owns the exclusive rights to your app, preceded by the year the rights were obtained (for example, `2008 Acme Inc.`).
 Do not provide a URL.
 ##### `--earliest-release-date=EARLIEST_RELEASE_DATE`